aherbay/personal_website/content/en/authors/admin/_index.md

 As part of my PhD in the McGill Neurocognition of Language lab, I investigated how the brain processes language.
 More specifically, I evaluated how semantic relations and sentence structure influence the way the brain accesses the meaning of words in real time.

-Besides my research, I  develop software, whether in the form of an R package for neuroimaging research (ERPscope) or mobile apps to assess language development and to detect language difficulties early on (SAILS and Phophlo).
+Besides my research, I  develop software, whether in the form of an R package for neuroimaging research (ERPscope) or in the form of mobile iOS apps to assess oral language development

+These apps allow to evaluate the development of oral language in children and detect language difficulties early on (Phophlo) or to assess and treat the perception of speech sounds in a speech & language therapy context (SAILS).